vtlanglois/Exercise-06b-Handheld-Weapon/README.md

 Exercise for MSCH-C220, 11 November 2021

+A demonstration of this exercise is available at [https://youtu.be/QyioUMnDEok](https://youtu.be/QyioUMnDEok)

 This exercise explores attaching models together, preserving their animation.
 We will be working with a (slightly) modified version of the [3D-Character](https://github.com/BL-MSCH-C220-F21/3D-Character).

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-06b-Handheld-Weapon.
 Edit the LICENSE and replace BL-MSCH-C220-F21 with your full name.
 Commit your changes.